Learn the Art of Embroidery

 Costuming, clothing for wealthy or people of royalty status have pearls and other beads incorporated into the needlework process.

 Today one can see sequins embroidered on women's and men's garments.
-It has been my experience that this type of sequin decorating is very common to the Middle Eastern countries and India.
+It has been my experience that this type of sequin decorating is very common in the Middle Eastern countries and India.
 Most of the heavily sequined decorated garments worn in the United States are used for evening wear and other special events which require glitz and sparkles.

 The theater costume department uses sequins for many of their royalty costumes.
-Entertainers of Ice skaters, roller skaters, belly dancers, musical bands, vocalists, and more also enjoy the glamour and sparkle of sequins and shiny beads .
+Entertainers of every media, Ice skaters, roller skaters, belly dancers, musical bands, vocalists, and more also enjoy the glamour and sparkle of sequins and shiny beads .

-The famous Liberace was known for his sequined fashions.
 Today sequined fashion is seen during the day and night.
 T-shirts and sweaters have sequins for daytime use.
 Blouses, skirts, and gowns are embellished with sequins for evening wear.

 What Is Floss?

 Embroidery floss is composed of six strands of fabric.
 It is ideal to divide the strands into 3 sets with each set containing 2 strands of floss.
 Three strands would be too thick unless you have a special reason for wanting the extra thickness.
 The floss is available in cotton, rayon, and silk.
 The choice of thread corresponds with the fabric being used.
 There are many choices of colors.